robertorcosta/azure-docs.pt-br/articles/synapse-analytics/sql/develop-transactions.md

 ## <a name="limitations"></a>Limitações

-O pool SQL tem algumas outras restrições relacionadas às transações.
+O pool do SQL tem algumas outras restrições relacionadas a transações.

 Elas são as seguintes: